How to Become a Notary in Indiana

 - Have passed the examination described in IC 33-42-12-2.

-What is the process to become an Indiana notary?
+What is the process to become a notary in Indiana?

 To become an Indiana notary public and receive an Indiana notary public commission, a notary applicant must: